techknowlab/-SPI-Kit/README.md

 4. TechKnowLab embossing font is too small - increase font or remove it.
 5. bolt hole in the uController box.
 6. DHT11 Sensor mount has to be improved
+7. LDR sensor mounts has to be added